 Food is just the beginning of a conversation to provide essential services.
 By providing emergency food distribution, we uncover the root causes of hunger and work to create sustainable solutions.

 Hunger affects people you see every day – the cashier at the grocery store, a child in your son or daughter’s class, the senior down the street who requires expensive medications.
 Many people live one paycheck away from financial disaster An unexpected illness, injury, car repair, or life change can put a self-sufficient person at risk of hunger.
-Every day, 94,000 children are among the 289,000 people in the Tri-State area who are at risk of hunger.
+Every day, over 94,000 children are among the 290,000 people in the Tri-State area who are at risk of hunger.

 Hunger affects a child’s ability to learn and perform well at school.
 Research shows that hungry kids come to class ill-prepared to learn, are more likely to have trouble focusing in class, may struggle with complex social interactions and adapt less effectively to environmental stress.
 The Freestore Foodbank has several programs aimed at tackling the issue of childhood hunger and ensuring children are receiving the proper nutrition they need to help them succeed in life.